NCAR/DART/docs/pages/Getting_Started.md

 For new obs converters, once you find what format the data is distributed in you may be able to adapt one of the existing converters here for your own use.
-Formats read by the existing converters include NetCDF, HDF, little-r, text, Prepbufr, amongst others.
+Formats read by the existing converters include NetCDF, HDF, LITTLE_R, text, PREPBUFR, and many others.
 The section
 [Observation converters provided by DART](#obsConverters) lists the converters that are already available for DART and the formats of the files.
 The directory of the observation converters is `DARTHOME/observations/obs_converters`.